-All about me All about me: A conversation starter
+All about me

+All about me: A conversation starter

-Note: This publication provides guidance but is not intended to replace the advice of a healthcare professional.
-Consult your healthcare provider about changes in the person's condition, or if you have questions or concerns.
+Note: This publication provides guidance but is not intended to replace the advice of a health-care provider.
+Consult your health-care provider about changes in the person's condition, or if you have questions or concerns.